Topics Map > Learning Analytics & Assessment

 This value indicates the amount of time the student spend within the activity (~1 minute and 18 seconds in this case).

-During cleaning the “PT” prefix and “S” suffix are removed, and the value is converted to seconds only (i.e. 77.793 seconds)
+During cleaning the “PT” prefix and “S” suffix can be removed with value converted to seconds (i.e. 77.793 seconds)

 This is the raw score the student received for the module.
 This value is not passed back to Canvas